traefik/traefik/docs/content/routing/services/index.md

 !!! info "Recovering Servers"

     Traefik keeps monitoring the health of unhealthy servers.
-    If a server has recovered (returning `2xx` -> `3xx` responses again), it will be added back to the load balacer rotation pool.
+    If a server has recovered (returning `2xx` -> `3xx` responses again), it will be added back to the load balancer rotation pool.

 !!! warning "Health check in Kubernetes"